fcvgraan/rh-gc-api/README.md

 # rh-gc-api
 nodejs google cloud function api for runninghill recruitment

-* The files in the root of this repo were used to test the nodeJS REST API with express routes to a local MongoDB instance, using the command node app.js
+* The files in the root of this repo were used to test the nodeJS REST API with express routes to a local MongoDB instance, by running the nodejs code using the command node app.js and calling endpoints with curl as described below.

 * I subsequently moved the code to Google Cloud functions and MongoDB Atlas also hosted on google cloud